 Objective overview of the Company's financial position, performance and development

-In 2019 Ignitis Latvija SIA continued the business expansion of the Company by increasing the customer base, expanding the sales channels, adding new services and increasing the team size.
-The financial year was completed with a total of 9 employees.
+In 2020 Ignitis Latvija SIA continued the business expansion of the Company by increasing the customer base, expanding the sales channels and adding new services.
+The financial year was completed with a total of 11 employees.